Instructor: Brian Kevin

 Attendees will learn to pay special attention to perspective and point-of-view, as well as to the reporting techniques that give a story detail and depth.
 Participants will practice interview techniques, dissect four magazine features with varying approaches to the genre, and perform some low-stakes writing exercises with the option of sharing their work for critique.

-Bring a laptop or notebook to write in, a pad for note-taking (and/or, if you wish, a recording device), and all the empathy you can muster.
+Bring a laptop to write on, a pad for note-taking (and/or, if you wish, a recording device), and all the empathy you can muster.

 +PLEASE READ Participants will be expected to read the following articles in advance of the workshop: “Beth Ann and Macrobioticism” by Robert Christgau, New York Herald Tribune, 1966; “The Reckoning” by Pamela Colloff, Texas Monthly, 2016; “Last Summer in the Magic City,” by Ron Currie, Down East, 2015; and “The Belfast Operation” by Brian Kevin, Down East, 2015.

-Brian Kevin is the managing editor of Down East and has written for Outside, Travel + Leisure, Men’s Journal, Audubon, Mother Jones, and a number of other magazines.
+Brian Kevin is the editor-in-chief of Down East and has written for Outside, The New York Times, Travel + Leisure, Men’s Journal, Audubon, Mother Jones, and a number of other magazines.
 His work has been recognized or anthologized in Best Food Writing, Best American Essays, and Best American Sports Writing, and his book The Footloose American: Following the Hunter S. Thompson Trail Across South America received the MWPA’s Maine Literary Award for Nonfiction in 2015.
 VISIT briankevin.com

 ADVANCE REGISTRATION REQUIRED